JuliaGtk/Gtk4.jl/docs/src/manual/layout.md

 ## GtkPaned

 The `GtkPaned` widget creates two slots separated by a movable divider.
-Like `GtkBox`, it can be oriented either vertically or horizontally.
+Like `GtkBox` and `GtkCenterBox`, it can be oriented either vertically or horizontally.
 To add child widgets, you can use
 ```julia
 paned = GtkPaned()